semmi88/semmi88.github.io/book_reviews/manager_path.md

 - Human Connections
 - Mentoring - useful both ways (the mentor pratices communicaiton skills and listening)

+**Rule of management: No surprises!**
+- especially negative one
-**Rule of management: No surprises!** - especially negative one. communicate often, early & keep records
+- communicate often, early & keep records
+- rule of 3, communicate multiple time, multiple ways, prepare FAQ

+1-on-1:
-Get to know people:
+- get to know people
   - what gets them excited/motivated
   - what frustrates them
 - goals - in life/in career
 - communication stlye / expectations - meeting frequency | info sharing | review frequency
 - prase/feedback - give it quick

-1-on-1:
 - keep a common shared doc - with topics/notes/todos/follow-ups/feedback
 - driven by employee
+- what's going well/what can be improved
 - workplace problems
  - deal with it or put it aside for now, by agreement
  - complaining just increases drama